breatheco-de/content/src/content/lesson/[draft]crow-foot-notation.md

 ## What is cardinality?

-Relationships have to indicators and they are shown on both sides of the line.
+Relationships have indicators and they are shown on both sides of the line.

 + The first one (often called multiplicity) refers to the *maximum* number of times that an instance of one entity can be associated with instances in the relates entity.
 It can be **one** or **many**.